How to Create a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes Are Honored

 Choosing a Healthcare Proxy

 Select a trusted individual to act as your healthcare proxy.
-This person will make medical decisions on your behalf if you’re unable to.
+This person will make medical decisions on your behalf if you cannot.
 Discuss your wishes and ensure they understand your treatment preferences.
 Choose someone who will advocate for your wishes consistently, even under pressure from other family members or medical professionals.

 Key Components of a Living Will

-A living will comprises several essential elements to ensure it accurately represents an individual’s medical treatment preferences.
+A living will comprises several essential elements to accurately represent an individual’s medical treatment preferences.
 Below are the key components to consider.

 Medical Treatments and Interventions